openshift/enhancements/enhancements/update/update-status-api.md

 The pattern of the CVO directly deploying a non-operator component is unusual in OpenShift.
 We could introduce an entirely new Cluster Operator to manage the USC, but because the update functionality is so closely tied to the CVO, an additional layer seems excessive and unnecessary.
 Adding this layer can be considered in the future if the proposed model is problematic.

-Placing the cluster inspection logic directly into the USC puts the OTA team in a position where we need to maintain the logic while not being experts in a significant part of the domain (interpreting MCP and `Node` states).
-This is fine as long as we eventually move the logic to the MCO to serve as an insight producer, which depends on the future architecture of the system.
+Placing the cluster inspection logic directly into the USC puts the OTA team in a position where we need to maintain the logic while not being experts in a significant part of the domain (interpreting `MachineConfigPool` and `Node` states).
+This is fine as long as we eventually move the logic to the Machine Config Operator to serve as an insight producer, which depends on the future architecture of the system.

 The API-backed `oc adm upgrade status` will lose the ability to run against older clusters that do not have the API (or against non-TechPreview clusters while the feature is still in TechPreview).
 The feature was requested to be an API from the start, and the client-based prototype was meant to be a temporary solution.